 When you have been injured in an accident, it is very important that you file your claim against the correct parties.
 If you do not name the correct parties, you may not recover the compensation you should for your injuries.
 An experienced car wreck lawyer fully investigates the accident to ensure the proper parties are named in the claim.

-For a free consultation with an experienced Bloomington car wreck lawyer, contact The Ken Nunn Law Office by telephone at 1-800-CALL-KEN or 1-800-225-5536 or speak with a representative online.
+For a free consultation with an experienced Bloomington car wreck lawyer, contact The Ken Nunn Law Office by telephone at 1-800-CALL-KEN or 1-800-225-5536.
 Get the answers to your questions from a car wreck lawyers with the resources, skills, and experience to handle even the most complex case.
 Before you talk with an insurance adjuster — talk to us!